photonstorm/lazer/worklog.md

 * I need to find a way to allow for non-English error messages in Errors and console warnings.
 * I'd like to find a way to allow for non-English jsdocs as well, inline in the code, but not sure how without using some kind of build script (which may not be a bad idea?)

+### 19th November 2015

+Added the new RequestAnimationFrame class.
+As with Phaser it will handle using either RAF or SetTimeout for you.
+Unlike RAF polyfills it allows you to specifically force it to use SetTimeout (very handy for testing edge cases for legacy devices).
+Time to hook RAF into the MasterClock.

 ### 17th November 2015

 Moved the XML Parser from the Loader into its own file (doesn't need to be part of the base class).
 Loader returns a Promise for the complete event as well (it has done for a while,  just forgot to write about it).
 Looking at moving the XHR loader to its own function and then it's time to move onto the master game loop.